polaraju1005/polaraju1005/README.md

 - 💻 Native Android Developer skilled in Java and Kotlin
 - ⭐ Former Google DSC Core Team Member @GDSC GMRIT
 - 🌱 I’m currently working as Android Developer @ReNoteAI
-- 💞️ Jetpack Compose Camp Facilitator @GDSC GMRIT
+- 💞️ Former Jetpack Compose Camp Facilitator @GDSC GMRIT
 - 📫 How to reach me
 <!---
 polaraju1005/polaraju1005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.